 More likely than not, the customer will get some tutoring / a haircut / a cart of goods / a selection of newspapers at going prices.
 The quantity of output sold to customers will increase as a result.
 The effect on prices, in all likelihood, will be small to zero.

-Exceptions will occur if and when a supplier of some good or service is at the limit of what can be physically produced within the relevant period.
+Exceptions will occur if and when a supplier of some good or service is at the limit of what can be physically supplied within the relevant period.
 Otherwise, with spare capacity and underemployed labor (including hired staff operating at less than peak intensity), output will rise with little to no effect on prices.

 In other words, the constraint on government spending should be defined in terms of real resources, not finances.
 If there are goods and services available for sale in the national currency, a currency-issuing government can always afford to purchase them.
 The required money is created in the act of government spending.